-The DIP Switches tab provides access to the soft DIP switches, and shows the current positions of the switches on the back of the camera.
+The DIP Switches tab provides access to the soft DIP switches.
+The Peripherals tab enables you to update the firmware for the connected microphones.

 Reboot the Camera

 This can help if the camera stops responding as you expect.
 In the System Utilities section, click Reboot.